The Crossroads of Choice

 We meet countless small frictions each day.
 A cutting comment.
 A careless driver.
 A family jab that lands.

 Picture a short stretch of road between feeling and acting.
-A crossroads.
+A Y crossroads.
 One path runs downhill into reaction.
 The other climbs toward response.

 I asked “What makes you feel that way?”